The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Introduction

-The classical Kuga-Satake construction \cite{kuga1967abelian} associates to a K3 surface an abelian variety and an embedding of the second cohomology groups as (polarized) weight 2 Hodge structures.
-In \cite{kurnosov2019kuga}, this construction was extended to compact hyperk\"ahler manifolds using the LLV structure.
+Recall that the classical Kuga--Satake construction, see \cite{kuga1967abelian}, associates to a K3 surface $S$ an abelian variety $A$ and an embedding $H^2(S) \hookrightarrow H^1(A)\otimes H^1(A)^*$ of polarized weight~2 Hodge structures (see for example \cite[Section~2.6]{huybrechts2016lectures}).
+In \cite{kurnosov2019kuga}, this construction was extended to compact hyperk\"ahler manifolds and the LLV algebra: If $X$ is compact hyperk\"ahler, there exist an abelian variety $A$ and an embedding $\mathfrak g_X \hookrightarrow \mathfrak g_A$, where we note that $\mathfrak g_A \cong \mathfrak{so}(H^1(A)\otimes H^1(A)^*)$ by \cite[Proposition~(3.3)]{looijenga1997lie}.
 We outline how the same construction associates to a primitive symplectic variety with isolated singularities a complex torus and an embedding of the total Lie algebras.